What is the ISEB Pre-Test?

 - English (25 minutes)

-The Common Pre-Tests are age-standardized tests used to assess pupils' attainment and potential when they are in Year 6 or Year 7, prior to entry to their senior schools.
-If your son or daughter is offered a place after completing these tests, they will normally still be required to sit the Common Entrance examinations in Year 8.
+If your son or daughter is offered a senior school place after completing these tests, they will normally still be required to sit the Common Entrance examinations in Year 8.

-Senior schools will inform parents if they use the Common Pre-Tests and will register the candidates.
-Parents do not need to register their children for the Common Pre-Tests.
+Senior schools will inform parents if they use the ISEB Common Pre-Tests and will register the candidates.
+From Autumn 2022 parents/guardans will be required to register their children with ISEB for the Common Pre-Tests.
 This is the current list of senior schools using the ISEB Common Pretest.

-Children applying to multiple schools which use the Common Pre-Test will only take the test once per academic year.
+Children applying to multiple schools using the Common Pre-Test will only take one test per academic year.
 The set of results obtained will be shared with all schools registering that candidate.
 In the very unlikely event of a candidate taking the tests more than once within a single academic year, the school(s) will be informed and the first set of results will stand.

 - Common words